btcnhung1299/study-notes/Reinforcement Learning/Multi-agent Reinforcement Learning (MARL).md

 ## Non-stationary transition dynamics

-We start by deriving [[Bellman Equation]] in fully-observable [[Markov Decision Process (MDP)]] and proceed to partially-observable case.
+We start by deriving [[Bellman equation]] in fully-observable [[Markov Decision Process (MDP)]] and proceed to partially-observable case.
 The later is more realistic as agents only obtain their own observations $o_i$ rather than the full state $s$ in the common centralised training decentralised execution settings.

 1. **Fully-observable MDP (FOMDP)**: the Bellman optimality equation for a single agent $a$ given the policies of other agents
 	$$Q^*(s, u_a | \pi_{-a})